Bububooo3/matrix-lua/README.md

-Demo code to paste in online IDE:
+Single-file demo code to paste & run in online IDE:

 ```lua